sergie-o/Predictive-Maintenance-Project/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen.svg)

 > ⚡ **Why wait for machines to fail when you can see it coming?**
-> This project uses **failure analysis** to spot early warning signs of mechanical failure in a milling process — helping prevent downtime, extend machine life, and cut costs.
+> This project applies **failure analysis** to spot early warning signs of mechanical failure in a milling process — helping prevent downtime, extend machine life, and reduce maintenance costs.

 ---

 ## 📌 Overview
-This project demonstrates how **data-driven analysis** can reduce unplanned downtime by **detecting operational thresholds** that signal machine failure risks.
+This project demonstrates how **data-driven analysis** can reduce unplanned downtime by detecting **operational thresholds** that signal machine failure risks.
-Using a synthetic dataset simulating a **milling process**, we performed **Exploratory Data Analysis (EDA)**, correlation studies, and threshold identification to support predictive maintenance strategies.
+Using a synthetic dataset simulating a **milling process**, I performed **Exploratory Data Analysis (EDA)**, correlation studies, and threshold identification to support predictive maintenance strategies.

 ---